Discover Normandy

-Number of places to discover: 5 - Normandy area: 29,906 km²
+Number of places to discover: 5 – Area of Normandy: 29,906 km²

 Do you need a change of scenery in an original way?
 Normandy has no shortage of ideas for surprising activities, to do as a couple, as a family, or even alone!